P-TEFb/tprFinder/tprFinder_dir/README_TPR.txt

 Both tprFinder and tprFinderI are intended to be run via a Python v2.7+ interpreter installed on your desired operating system of choice such as Windows, Mac or Linux.
 Additionally, tprFinderI requires the joblib python module installed prior to the tprFinder run.
 If the module is missing tprFinderI will guide you on installing the module.
-Finally, tprFinderI expects the following syntax on a linux command-line interface:

 tprFinderI syntax: